CrankBoyHQ/crankboy-app/README.md

 ## Limitations

+- CrankBoy is not 100% stable.
+A responsible gamer makes back-ups of their save files now and then.
 - Currently, **Game Boy Color games are not supported** in general.
 However, many Game Boy Color games are able to run on the DMG (original Game Boy) -- CrankBoy should be able to play those games fine.
+(There is now limited support for running CGB games, but it still works with only very few games.)
-- Some DMG games don't work correctly.
+- Some games don't work correctly.
 Please report any broken games.
-- Audio is not accurate to sub-frame precision, so audio clips (like in *Pokémon Yellow* or *The Chessmaster*) will be unrecognizable or silent.
+- Audio is not accurate to sub-frame precision, so audio clips (like in *Pokémon Yellow* or *The Chessmaster*) will often be unrecognizable or silent.
-- Link Cable is not supported.
+- Link Cable (and other peripherals) are not supported.
 - The Playdate's screen cannot fully refresh at a consistent 60 frames per second.
 CrankBoy has a variety of options to work around this.
 By default, the display will only update at 30 Hz (though the game will still run at full speed).
 It's quite hard to notice the difference on the Playdate screen.
 Games which don't have scrolling backgrounds should be able to run at 60 fps just fine, though you'll need to enable that in the options.
 60 fps interlaced is also possible.
-- Although CrankBoy will notify you if an update is available, updates are not currently downloaded automatically.
+- Although CrankBoy will notify you if an update is available, updates are not downloaded automatically.
 CrankBoy checks if one is available at most once per day, and this behaviour can be disabled by revoking network privileges from the Playdate's native settings menu.
-- CrankBoy is not 100% stable.
-It's recommended that you make back-ups of your save files now and then.

 ## Installing